-- (a) Purpose and intent: The NR-3 zoning district is intended for single-family and multi-family residences at a greater density on smaller lots in order to provide for a variety of housing types, including townhomes, cluster homes and condominiums.
+- (a) Purpose and intent: The NR-3 zoning district is intended for residences at a greater density on smaller lots in order to provide for a variety of housing types, including single family detached, single-family attached, duplexes, triplexes, quadruplexes, cluster homes and condominiums.
 This district may also serve as a transitional zone between light commercial/office uses and districts reserved for lower density single-family uses. - (b) Permitted and conditional uses shall be as provided in Table 4.1 of this zoning ordinance.
 In cases where a use is permitted but there are supplemental use regulations for that use specified in Article IV of this chapter, such regulations shall also apply.

-- (c) Dimensional requirements shall be as provided in Table 3.2. - (d) Site and building standards shall be as provided in Article V.
+- (c) Dimensional requirements shall be as provided in Table 3.4. - (d) Site and building standards shall be as provided in Article V.